larryhastings/big/README.md

 <dl><dd>

-Wraps any iterator, allowing you to push items back on the iterator.
+Wraps any iterator, letting you push items to be yielded first.

+The `PushbackIterator` constructor accepts one argument, an iterable.
+When you iterate over the `PushbackIterator` instance, it yields values from that iterable.
+You may also pass in `None`, in which case the `PushbackIterator` is created in an *"exhausted"* state.

-This allows you to "peek" at the next item (or items); you can get the next item, examine it, and then push it back.
-If any objects have been pushed onto the iterator, they are yielded first, before attempting to yield from the wrapped iterator.
+`PushbackIterator` also supports a `push(o)`` method, which "pushes" that object onto the iterator.
+If any objects have been pushed onto the iterator, they're yielded first, before attempting to yield from the wrapped iterator.
+Pushed values are yielded in first-in-first-out order, like a stack.

-The constructor accepts one argument, an `iterable`, with a default of `None`.
-If `iterable` is `None`, the `PushbackIterator` is created in an exhausted state.
+Example: you have a pushback iterator `J`, and you call `J.push(3)` followed by `J.push('x')`.
+The next two times you iterate over `J`, it will yield `'x'`, followed by `3`.

-When the wrapped `iterable` is exhausted (or if you passed in `None` to the constructor) you can still call the `push` method to add items, at which point the `PushBackIterator` can be iterated over again.
+When the wrapped iterable is exhausted, you can still call push to add new items, at which point the `PushbackIterator` can be iterated over again.

-In addition to the following methods, `PushbackIterator` supports the iterator protocol and testing for truth.
-A `PushbackIterator` is true if iterating over it will yield at least one value.
+PushbackIterator also supports a `next(default=None)` method, like Python's builtin `next` function, as well as a `__bool__` method returning true if the iterator is exhausted.

-It's supported to push values that were never yielded by the wrapped iterator.
-If you create `x = PushbackIterator(range(1, 20))`, you may call `x.push(33)`, or `x.push('xyz')`, or `x.push(None)`, etc.
+It's explicitly supported to push values that were never yielded by the wrapped iterator.
+If you create `J = PushbackIterator(range(1, 20))`, you may still call `J.push(33)`, or `J.push('xyz')`, or `J.push(None)`, etc.
 </dd></dl>

 #### `PushbackIterator.next(default=None)`